Caret

 Ask most people what they want, and they'll say a long life.
 Ask them to picture it, and they describe a good one.
 Sharp, mobile, independent, still doing the things they love.
 Those are two different goals.

-The gap between them is yourĀ healthspan, the share of your life you spend in full health rather than just alive.
-Dr. Peter Attia, in Outlive, frames the last stretch as the "marginal decade" and argues that chronic inflammation is one of the shared mechanisms quietly shortening it.
+The gap between them is your healthspan, the share of your life you spend in full health rather than just alive.
+Dr. Luigi Ferrucci, scientific director of the National Institute on Aging, has spent decades studying what narrows that gap, and chronic, low-grade inflammation sits near the center of it.
 The encouraging part: healthspan is largely built, day by day.

 The lever people miss: movement